gabrielluizsiqueira/fish/README.md

 How to play the game:
 1. Download the zip file
 2. Extract
-3. Open the html file with a supported browser
+3. Open the html file with a javascript supported browser
 4. Have fun!